TrueBlocks/trueblocks-docs/content/docs/prologue/do-i-need-a-node.md

 If you can't run a node, TrueBlocks offers two solution.
 You can either:

-* Build the index locally, but make quieries to a remote RPC.
+* Build the index locally, but make queries to a remote RPC.
 * Build the index from our IPFS manifest, but lose access to live data

 ### Lose ownership: query using a remote RPC